RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="Application Section"
 />

-By default, you should create a new Application, although you can reuse the existing ones.
-For this setup, create a new Application by clicking on the “**CREATE**” button, and fill the required parameters as shown in the Figure 36 and Figure 37.
+2. By default, you should create a new Application, although you can reuse the existing ones.
+For this setup, create a new Application by clicking on the “**CREATE**” button and filling the required parameters, as shown in **Figure 36** and **Figure 37**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/24.new-application.png"